SakshiShreya/weather-app/README.md

 ### templates

-This folder contains all the html files that are dynamically served and/or contains partials.
+This folder contains all the html (hbs) files that are dynamically served and/or contains partials.